 Many experts feel that a consistent environment is the best tool available for children with autism to learn.
 Consistency in the daily routine, discipline, communication, social interactions, and experiences all contribute to reinforcing their learning environment.
 Children with autism have trouble transferring what they learn from one experience to another.
 For example, they may use the proper sign language for drink when they want a drink at school, but may stand in front of the refrigerator and scream when they want a drink at home.

 Enforcing the consistency requires a great deal of communication between parents, family members, teachers, and other caregivers.
-Beth, the mother of two boys with autism, ages 8 and 5, says, "When my youngest son was in the special needs preschool, they used picture cards to help him communicate.
+Beth, the mother of 2 boys with autism, ages 8 and 5, says, "When my youngest son was in the special needs preschool, they used picture cards to help him communicate.
 They suggested that I make the same picture cards to use at home.
 This helped us communicate better with each other."

 Many parents of children with autism do not discipline because they are unprepared to handle the negative behavior.
 Although there is no magic formula for disciplining any child, many parents believe that behavior modification is most effective in changing the negative behavior of a child with autism.
 In most cases, if positive behavior is followed with desirable consequences, the child will repeat the behavior in order to gain the reward.

-Be very specific when rewarding the child.
+Be specific when rewarding the child.
 Verbalize exactly what behavior earned the reward.
 Instead of saying "Nice job," say "Thank you for picking up the toys."
 The child will be more likely to associate the positive behavior with the praise.

 Investigate the programs in your area and select the one that best meets the needs of your child.
 It is most common for a community to have home-based, school-based, and private programs available.
 A positive educational program is a key factor in determining the child with autism's future.
 Therefore, it is important that parents take advantage of early intervention programs, seek out the best schools, and continue to evaluate the educational program in which their child is involved.